Ed Ackerson

-Ed Ackerson (July 18, 1965 – October 4, 2019) was an American musician and producer from Minneapolis.
+Edwin C. Ackerson (July 18, 1965 – October 4, 2019) was an American musician and producer from Minneapolis.
 He produced or engineered dozens of records including works by prominent artists such as The Jayhawks, The Replacements, Motion City Soundtrack, Soul Asylum, Golden Smog, Dave Davies of The Kinks, Wesley Stace, Mason Jennings, Mark Mallman, John Strohm, Brian Setzer, Lizzo, Pete Yorn, The Wallflowers, Rhett Miller of The Old 97s, Jeremy Messersmith, and Juliana Hatfield.
 He owned a recording studio in Minneapolis, Flowers, and co-founded the Susstones record label.
 Ackerson led several notable Twin Cities pop/rock bands including Polara and The 27 Various, and released several solo records under his own name.
 He was also a prolific producer of albums by Twin Cities bands, and was regarded as one of the linchpins of the Minnesota music scene.

 Early life

 Ackerson was born in Stillwater, Minnesota and was valedictorian of his high school class.
 In 1985, he turned down a scholarship to Yale to pursue a career in music in Minneapolis.